50 Collocations: big, great, large, deep, strong, heavy

 1000 English Collocations E-Book

-In English, a collocation is two or more words that go together naturally.
-Learning collocations is essential for making your English sound fluent and natural!
+Collocations are two or more words that go together naturally.
+Learning them is essential for making your English sound fluent and natural.

 English collocations with the word BIG